Yvan-BM/fr-boris-gptj/README.md

 To run this repository, follow the steps below:

-1. first you have to clone the repo.
+1. first you clone the repository.
 >git clone https://github.com/Yvan-BM/fr-boris-gptj.git

 2. move into the main directory
 >cd fr-boris-gptj

-3. Install all dependencies
+3. Install all dependencies (It is recommended to create a virtual environment before)
 >pip install -r requirements.txt

 4. Now you can launch the flask server.
 For this you have two options.